frostime/siyuan-dailynote-today/README_en_US.md

 ![](asset/IconLeftClick.png)

-- The dropdown menu lists all notebooks in order (See [FAQ](#q-how-is-the-sorting-of-notebooks-determined-can-it-be-adjusted)).
+- The dropdown menu lists all notebooks in order.
 - Click on a notebook to open/create today's note.
 - If there is a "√" flag before a notebook option, it means that diary has already been created for that notebook.
 - Ignore "SiYuan User Guide" notebook by default.